Albert Nobbs

 Directed by Rodrigo García

-Written by Glenn Close, John Banville and Gabriella Prekop from a short story by George Moore
+Screenplay by Glenn Close, John Banville, and Gabriella Prekop

-Starring Glenn Close, Mia Wasikowska and Aaron Johnson
+Starring Glenn Close, Mia Wasikowska, and Aaron Johnson

-Rated NR · 113 minutes
+Rated NR ·

 English